We’re living in an age where e-commerce is evolving at an increasingly rapid rate.

 That’s where headless commerce comes in.

-What Exactly is Headless Commerce?
+- What is Headless Commerce?

 Here’s a simple example to illustrate how headless commerce might work.

-Say a brand wants to add a new feature to their e-commerce store such as one-click ordering to allow shoppers to quickly buy what they need with less friction.
+Say a brand wants to add a new feature to their ecommerce store, such as one-click ordering to allow shoppers to quickly buy what they need with less friction.

-It would look something like this.
+It would look something like this:

 APIs, also known as microservices, help facilitate fast and efficient communication between the presentation layer and the commerce layer.

-Rather than using traditional e-commerce architecture where it may take minutes or even hours for the one-click ordering feature to become available to shoppers, headless commerce makes it nearly instantaneous.
+Rather than using traditional ecommerce architecture where it may take minutes or even hours for the one-click ordering feature to become available to shoppers, headless commerce makes it nearly instantaneous.

-In turn, this allows e-commerce brands to continuously customize their storefront and experiment with new features, while at the same time creating better functionality for shoppers and offering a more streamlined experience.
+In turn, this allows ecommerce brands to continuously customize their storefront and experiment with new features, while at the same time creating better functionality for shoppers and offering a more streamlined experience.

 Now that we have a basic idea of what headless commerce is and how it works, let me explain some of the key benefits, both for your brand and for your customers.

-A common thread between some of today’s top e-commerce companies is that their websites aren’t static.
+A common thread between some of today’s top ecommerce companies is that their websites aren’t static.
 Instead, they’re highly dynamic, where changes are constantly being made to optimize their online stores.

 They add new images, new features, new payment options, and so on, to improve the customer experience and stay ahead of the competition.